chromaui/chromatic-docs/github-actions.md

 # Other necessary configuration

-#👇Workflow event to trigger execution
+# 👇 Workflow event to trigger execution
 on:
   push:
     branches-ignore: